Fractional CMO · Operator · AI Catalyst

 What made the shape work

 The partner pattern.
-Most fractional CMOs get brought in to replace the in-house leader by accident.
-This engagement was explicitly designed not to — and that's exactly what made it successful.
+Most fractional CMOs get brought in to replace the in-house leader.
+This engagement was explicitly designed not to.
+We set up swim lanes, and I built trust through regular on-site visits.

 Case 03 · Project